Lebanon: Soaring inflation turns olive oil into a luxury – DW – 05/08/2023

 The success story of Darmmess, however, did not come without challenges.

-Bechara's socially oriented enterprise lost money when the economic crisis started because the funds in the bank account were frozen.
-Additionally, she encountered various production-related issues.
+Bechara's socially oriented enterprise lost money when the economic crisis began because the funds in its bank account were frozen.
+Additionally, it encountered various production-related issues.

 Another problem is the frequent electricity cuts.
 "Power shortages frustrated me as people of my village cannot afford a 24-hour working generator, and we had to organize the work according to power availability, focusing on the organization rather than product quality," she said.

-Bechara says the primary reason for higher olive oil prices in Lebanon is soaring inflation, both in Lebanon and on a global scale.
+Bechara says the primary reason for higher olive oil prices in Lebanon is soaring inflation, both in Lebanon and internationally.
 At the same time, she warns against using cheaper seed oils for cooking because "it is refined during its processing and kills all the nutrients."

 "If you want to take care of your lands, you have to consider that the price of fertilizers and fuel have increased.
 It happened simultaneously when the purchasing power of Lebanese citizens decreased.
 So, if people used to afford three or four tins of olive oil a year, now they can barely afford one, which is not enough for a family," she said.